martinvrbka/engeto_project_3/README.md

-File works as a vote results scfaper.
-It takes district name and returns result for this udistrict.
-Results are from year 2017.
+File works as a vote results scraper.
+It takes district name and returns it's election results.
+TMain URL used takes results from 2017 elections.

 Libaries used are saved in requrements.txt and can be installed by using: